-Educational Programs: In addition to any of the sanctions listed above, a student may be required to participate in educational programs.
 Sanctions will be imposed immediately.
-In cases adjudicated prior to the last day of classes, if the final sanction is separation from the University (i.e., suspension, suspension with conditions, or expulsion), the granting of credit for the semester and/or the awarding of a degree will be at the discretion of the University.
-The imposition of sanction by the Review Panel is final and is not subject to further review.
+In cases adjudicated prior to the last day of classes, if the final sanction is separation from the University (i.e., suspension, suspension with conditions, or expulsion), the granting of credit for the semester and/or the awarding of a degree will be at the discretion of the Review Panel.
+The imposition of a sanction or sanctions by the Review Panel is final and is not subject to further review.